OfficeDev/office-js-docs-pr/docs/outlook/item-multi-select.md

 # Activate your Outlook add-in on multiple messages (preview)

 With the item multi-select feature, your Outlook add-in can now activate and perform operations on multiple selected messages in one go.
-Certain operations, such as uploading messages to your CRM system or categorizing numerous items, can now be easily completed with a single click.
+Certain operations, such as uploading messages to your Customer Relationship Management (CRM) system or categorizing numerous items, can now be easily completed with a single click.

 The following sections walk you through how to configure your add-in to retrieve the subject line of multiple messages in read mode.